rrreeezzz/rrreeezzz.github.io/_posts/2018-03-02-pragyan-ctf-old-school-hack.markdown

 {% endhighlight %}
 Yep, looks like it will try to open *2a5880700ae8e5f51ca9df9c5a44356d.dat*.
 I created a file with this name and some random characters in it and yes it opens and outputs it.

-We also want to give a look on how where the string is placed in the stack.
+We also want to give a look on how and where the string is placed in the stack.
 Let's set a breakpoint before the call to **print_record** in the **main** function:
 {% highlight nasm %}
 [------------------------------------stack-------------------------------------]
 0000| 0x7fffffffdff0 --> 0x0